-When you’re taking an ACT or SAT practice test, you’re doing it for more than just to see how many you can get right on your first try (or second or third).
+When you’re taking an SAT or ACT practice test, you’re doing it for more than just to see how many you can get right on your first try (or second or third).
 You should be timing yourself, but also seeing what mistakes you make and, more importantly, why you made that mistake so you can learn from it.

 There’s More to it Than Knowing You Got The Question Wrong

-You’re taking the practice ACT or SATs for more than one reason.
+You’re taking an SAT or ACT practice test for more than one reason.
 You’re timing yourself, you’re seeing where your strengths and weaknesses are, and you’re understanding where you make mistakes.
-Knowing you made a mistake in the math section for example doesn’t help unless you understand why you made the error.
+Knowing you made a mistake in the math section, for example, doesn’t help unless you understand why you made the error.

 Once you know you got the question wrong, you can do the research into why you answered it incorrectly.
 Don’t just say “Oh, I was incorrect” and move on to the next question.”
 Know why you were wrong and work to better yourself.